Nivolumab + Chemoradiation in Stage II-IVB Nasopharyngeal Carcinoma (NPC)

 Nasopharyngeal Carcinoma, Carcinoma, Nivolumab, Cisplatin, Radiation Therapy, Nivolumab + chemoradiation

 Open to people ages 18 years and up

 - Males and females ≥18 years of age.

-- Positron emission tomography-computed tomography (PET-CT) within 60 days of registration showing radiographic stage II to IVB nasopharyngeal cancer.
+- Positron emission tomography-computed tomography (PET-CT) (preferred) or a CT of chest, abdomen, and pelvis within 60 days of registration showing radiographic stage II to IVB nasopharyngeal cancer.

 - No distant metastasis as verified by one of the study investigators.